tphan2650/Airplane-Simulation/README.md

 This code was developed with the *clang++* compiler on the OS X operating system via command line (e.g. **clang++** --**std=c++14** **project-1-solution.cpp -o airplane**).
 However it is portable C++, and should work properly on Windows and Linux.
 The code is known to run on http://ideone.com as well.

+####WHAT TO DO
+You must fill in all the missing parts marked with TODO.
+You should be able to leave bottom part as-is (marked with a comment to that effect).

+  1. Read through the provided source file to make sure you understand how it is intended to work.
+    You may need to review the textbook or your notes.
+  2. Write the names of all your group members 1 in the comments at the top of your file.
+  3. Fill in the missing data member declarations.
+  4. Fill in all the missing member function definitions for the airline module.
+  5. Run the program to ensure that your function definitions are complete and correct.
+You will probably need to spend some time debugging.